hmadland/460/milestone2.md

 Topic rating: 6?

-Practice the class Git workflow
+## Practice the class Git workflow
+For this we all simply pushed and did a pull request on a few files.